Health issues in athletics: Sports-related death

 Sometimes sports injuries can be so severe that they lead to death.
 In 2010 48 youths died from sports injuries.
 The leading causes of death in youth sports are sudden cardiac arrest, concussion, heat illness and external sickling.
 Cardiac-related deaths are usually due to an undiagnosed cardiovascular disorder.
 Trauma to the head, neck and spine can also be lethal.
 Among young American athletes, more than half of trauma-related deaths take place among football players, with track and field, lacrosse, baseball, boxing, and soccer also having relatively high fatality rates.

-Mental Health Crisis
+Mental health crisis

 Throughout the past few years, there has been a dramatic increase in mental health issues among student athletes.
-Student athletes report feeling overwhelmed, experiencing a lack of energy, anxiety, depression and other various mental health issues.
+Student athletes report feeling overwhelmed, experiencing a lack of energy, anxiety, depression and various other mental health issues.
 In the past year, five student athletes have taken their own lives in part due to mental health challenges they were facing.
 There are varying opinions on the best way to approach mental health issues within the student athlete community.
 Some believe that schools should provide mental health counselors available for student athletes.
 Others believe that student athletes do not feel comfortable enough seeking mental health help due to the stigma surrounding it.
 Instead, they believe that work needs to be done towards eliminating the stigma surrounding mental health, and work to ensure athletes and universities value mental health the same as physical health.
+Sports injuries can contribute to emotional struggles such as isolation, anxiety, and depression, often impacting an athlete's identity.
+Injury prevention screenings can identify risk factors by assessing range of motion, strength, balance, and movement patterns.
+Athletic trainers play a crucial support role during recovery, helping athletes maintain confidence and mental focus.
+Each year, approximately 12 million youth suffer sports injuries, resulting in 20 million missed school days and around $33 billion in healthcare costs.